simo101/Mendix-TTN-Workshop/README.md

 Congratulations you've built your first IoT connected app!

+![alt text][dashboard]

 ## Making a change

 ### Adding a decision
-Now that we are able to visualise our sensor data the next step is to add proactive actional alerts.
+Now that we are able to visualise our sensor data the next step is to add proactive actionable alerts.

 We want to trigger an alert if our light levels go below a certain level.